-To get started with Google Sheets Add-ons, just open a new or existing spreadsheet in your browser, select the Add-ons menu in the top right, and click Get Add-ons.
+To get started with Google Sheets add-ons, open a new or existing spreadsheet in your browser, select the Extensions menu in the top-right navigation, hover over Add-ons, and click Get Add-ons.
 That'll open the Sheets Add-ons store, where you can search through over 250 add-ons or sort them by category.

 Now that you know how to give your spreadsheets superpowers, here are the best add-ons for Google Sheets to help you gather data, format text, crunch numbers, share your creations, and more.

-Just click Tools -> Create a Form in Google Sheets, and the Google Forms editor will open with a new form that's automatically connected to your spreadsheet.
+Click Tools > Create a New Form in Google Sheets, and the Google Forms editor will open with a new form that's automatically connected to your spreadsheet.
 Add the fields you want, share the form with your colleagues or followers, and the results will show up in your spreadsheet automatically.

-Want to organize your form entries by the person who added them, the category of feedback they gave, the location they visited, or any other common data? rowCall can do that for you.
-It creates a new sheet for each unique type of response and sorts the data into the appropriate sheet automatically, so you never have to search through and filter form data again.
+If you want to organize your form entries by the person who added them, the category of feedback they gave, or the location they visited, then rowCall is the add-on for you.
+It creates a new sheet for each unique type of response and sorts the data into the appropriate sheet automatically, so you never have to search through and filter form data manually again.